 Portrait oLy Franshaua Pipkins, Psy.D., offering a calm, grounded presence, reflecting her mind–body and somatic therapy approach.

-If you can’t always explain what you feel — but a phrase like “the body keeps the score” lands in your spirit — you’re in the right place.
-You sense there’s a connection between your thoughts, your emotions, and the way your body responds to stress, and you want a therapeutic approach that honors all of those layers.
+If you can’t always explain what you feel—but a phrase like “the body keeps the score” lands in your spirit—you’re in the right place.

 Signs You’re Ready for Mind–Body Connection

-Stress shows up physically (tight chest, racing heart, jaw tension, restlessness, trouble sleeping).
+• Stress shows up physically (tight chest, racing thoughts, jaw tension, restlessness, trouble sleeping)

-You’re looking for tools you can use in your daily life, not just in session.
+• You’re looking for tools that support you in daily life, not only in session

-Mind–body therapy isn’t about perfection or becoming a “calm” version of yourself.
+Mind–body therapy isn’t about becoming a perfectly calm or regulated version of yourself.

 Why Mindfulness Supports Anxiety and Burnout